s7manth/tp/docs/DeveloperGuide.md

   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

+### Setting a Default Group for a particular Mod

+#### Aim of the feature
+This feature helps facilitate a better user experience and aims to follow through on TAilor's primary objective of making administrative tasks less tedious and rudimentary.
+By setting a default group, the use need not worry about repeatedly entering the same group value for several students over an extended period of time.

+#### Implementation
+The following classes were created in the process of implementing the `set-default-group` command:

+Logic:
+* SetDefaultGroupCommand (and its parser)

+Model:
+* ModuleList
+* UniqueModuleList
+* DuplicateModuleException
+* ModuleNotFoundException

+The core idea behind this implementation is that every Mod object has a `defaultGroup` attribute that initially is unassigned.
+Once the user enters the command `set-default-group m/MOD g/GROUP`, the `defaultGroup` value for that "MOD" gets set to "GROUP".
+If the command is entered again, the value get's updated and the user is notified.

+#### Design Considerations

+**Aspect: Extendibility**

+This feature extends into the functionality of the Add and Edit Commands heavily.
+If the default value has been set, then the group argument is essentially optional for the users and TAilor will update the student's data to include the default group value.
+If a group argument is provided, however, then TAilor prioritises the field provided by the uer over the previously set default group value.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**